NLnetLabs/routinator/doc/manual/source/manual-page.rst

       If this option is present, RRDP is disabled and only rsync will be used.

+.. option:: --rrdp-fallback=policy

+      Defines the circumstance when access via rsync should be tried for a CA that announces it can be updated via RRDP.
+In general, access via RRDP is less resource intensive and more secure than rsync and will therefore be preferred.
+This option specifies what to do when access to an RRDP repository fails.

+      The policy ``never`` means that rsync is never tried for a CA that announces RRDP.

+      The policy ``stale`` means that rsync is tried if an update via RRDP fails and there is no current local copy of the RRDP repository.
+A local copy is considered current if it was last updated within a time span chosen on a per-repository basis between the :option:`--refresh` time and :option:`--rrdp-fallback-time`.

+      The policy ``new`` means that rsync is tried if an update via RRDP fails and there is no local copy of the RRDP repository at all.
+In other words, an update via RRDP has never succeeded for the repository.
+      Choosing this policy allows a repository operator some leeway when first enabling RRDP support.

+      The default policy if this option is not given is ``stale``.

 .. option:: --rrdp-fallback-time=seconds

       Sets the maximum time in seconds since a last successful update of an